mjrgh/PinscapePico/README.md

 * Support for digital ON/OFF output ports via PCA9555 GPIO expander chips

-* An add-on project, "PWMWorker", turns a second Pico into a 24-port I2C PWM controller, the equivalent of 1&half; TLC59116 or PCA9685 chips in a DIY-friendly package: add more PWM ports to your system, 24 at a time, without any SMD soldering
+* An add-on project, "PWMWorker", turns additional Picos into 24-port I2C PWM controllers, the equivalent of 1&half; TLC59116 or PCA9685 chips, but in the DIY-friendly Pico package, and at the DIY-friendly Pico price point.
+Add more PWM ports to your system, 24 at a time, without any SMD soldering ([Data Sheet](http://mjrnet.org/pinscape/PWMWorker/DataSheet/PWMWorkerDataSheet.htm) &bull; [Project subtree](PWMWorker))

 * Support for button inputs directly through Pico GPIO ports, as well as through 74HC165 shift registers and PCA9555 GPIO expanders